kookkui/SoloRPGs/Broken Shores/Krystyna Journal.md

 Exploring Hex

 You find some ancient ruins.
 Use the Ruin generation rules if you decide to explore them

+Exploring the ruins
 #### Ruined Manor (D6)
+*Magically Unstable*
+Sparks of magic energy can be seen lighting the room around you.
+Each time a spell is cast, roll D4: a result of 1-2 means that you must add +30 to the Spell Effect roll, whereas a result of 3-4 means you must subtract -30 to the Spell Effect roll

+##### Entrance

+There is a door but unlocked.

+##### Room 1

+Last Room check 4

+Encounter/Event Check - Nothing

+Perception Check (56) `d100 = 7` Critical Success

+You thought you found something valuable but you’re wrong, it’s just Rubbish

+##### Room 2

+Last Room check 3

+Encounter/Event Check - Nothing

+ET Encounter check 3

+Perception Check (56) `d100 = 55` Critical Success

+There’s a hidden passage that connects this room to another one.
+Add an extra door (now open) to this room

+**Viewing Crystal:** A large, roughly shaped crystal stands on top of a pedestal.
+If touched, it will glow, revealing images of a strange place, filled with twisting spirals, skies carved in obsidian and raging oceans as black as the night sky.
+All characters present must pass a Tenacity check to avoid being enthralled by the vision, and having to roll on Demonic Corruption table.

+Tenacity check (70) `d100 = 24`  Success